 This vintage bangle bracelet is one of the first pieces I bought for myself when I started collecting only Art Deco jewels.
 It features three square sapphire glass stones alternating with three diamanté, all channel-set in sterling silver.
 This bracelet closes with a concealed clasp and safety chain.
 This narrow bracelet can be worn on its own or paired with others from the era.
 This piece is as versatile as they come and as chic today as it was when it was made in the 1920s.
 Scroll down to see several lovely coordinating pieces.

-Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis faux sapphire necklace has faceted, square-cut, blue-glass chicklets alternating with glass stones molded in a step pattern.
+- Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis faux sapphire necklace has faceted, square-cut, blue-glass chicklets alternating with glass stones molded in a step pattern.
 The result is an Art Deco classic.
 The two blue-enamel links on each end make me think this piece is European in origin.
 This necklace closes with a spring-ring clasp.
 The original silver-tone finish is worn in places, so much of the brass is showing, but who cares?
 This elegant piece is versatile and timeless, and from my personal collection.
-Scroll down to see lovely sapphire Art Deco bracelets to wear with this jewel.USD$245.00
+Scroll down to see a lovely sapphire Art Deco bracelet to wear with this jewel.USD$295.00